Posted in

 Area (sqm)70

 When it comes to combining different styles and periods in interior design projects, it takes a certain talent to ensure that the result doesn’t feel dated or garish.
-In their interior projects, Polish designers Diana Żurek and Bartosz Girek from Furora Studio exemplify how bold eclecticism and minimalist sophistication aren’t necessarily mutually exclusive.
+In their interior projects, Polish architects Diana Żurek and Bartosz Girek from Furora Studio exemplify how bold eclecticism and minimalist sophistication aren’t necessarily mutually exclusive.
 Case in point: For this compact apartment in Krakow, they have harmoniously mixed a postmodernist aesthetic of playful patterns and colours with Bauhaus, mid-century Danish and Japan-inspired elements.
 Sparsely furnished with contemporary, vintage and bespoke pieces, the result is a characterful, elegant residence that doesn’t go unnoticed.

 Photography by ONI Studio